valhuber/ApiLogicServer/README.md

 venv\Scripts\activate      # mac/linux: source venv/bin/activate
 python -m pip install ApiLogicServer

-ApiLogicServer create      # create, or create-and-run; accept defaults
+ApiLogicServer create-and-run      # create, or create-and-run; accept defaults
 ```
 &nbsp;

 ## Execute

-Your system is running - explore the data and api at [localhost:5656](http://localhost:5656).
+Your server is running - explore the data and api at [localhost:5656](http://localhost:5656).
 Using the defaults provided above, you have started the [Tutorial](Tutorial/), the recommended quick start for API Logic Server.

 &nbsp;